The Circadian Tower

 ▲ Restricted Access

 - The Petrov archive has been accessed 47 times since acquisition.
 Every access was made by Dr. Selin Ayari using legacy credentials that were never revoked after Petrov's research group dissolved.
 Ayari is not authorized to access the archive.
-Nobody has noticed, or nobody has chosen to notice, which in the Tower amounts to the same thing.
+Nobody has noticed, or nobody has chosen to notice — and the Tower's temporal architecture makes it impossible to determine when the accesses occurred, or to distinguish them from the ambient activity of a building that recognizes no hours.

 - Third-generation wakefulness aims to eliminate not just the need for sleep but the desire for it.
 Current Circadian Protocol users still want to sleep — they simply can't.
 The third generation will remove even the wanting.
 The researchers developing this technology work inside a building that has already removed every external cue that sleep exists.
 They are the test subjects for the architecture that will eventually be applied to the pharmacology.